hon1nbo/ipCounter/README.md

 The tool currently has some limitations.
 - It only supports IPv4 at the moment (IPv6 coming, but given the nature of IPv6 allocations may not be as useful)
-- Tool assumes no white space at the moment (you shouldn't really have extra white space in your range formats anyway for machine input)
+- Tool assumes no white space at the moment
-- RegEx is currently not implemented (it was a quick and easy program, and there were issues with the GCC RegEx library last time I used it, so it's currently TODO)
+- RegEx is currently not implemented to provide even greater format support

 ## System Requirements